 - Promises

-The next thing that will happen in the narcissistic abuse cycle is where some type of incident occurs, which ends the idealisation phase and leads to devaluation by the narcissist.
+The next stage that will happen in the narcissistic friendship cycle is when some type of incident occurs, which ends the idealisation phase and leads to devaluation by the narcissist.

 More often than not, you won’t even know what ‘the incident’ was.
 You may have said something in passing, which triggered a narcissistic injury in them.